Palexer/vocabulary-trainer/README.md

 - enable/disable buttons if they aren't useable or make them do nothing
 - automatically display the correct answer if input was wrong
 - keep buttons disabled if no file was opened
+- improve restart
+- Icon
+- one try